Anymatix/ComfyUI_portable/README.md

    - This ensures proper package version detection and dependency resolution

 3. Remove conda package cache:
-   - `pkgs/*`, `conda-meta/*.json`, `envs/`

-4. Selectively remove unnecessary file types:
+   - `pkgs/*` and `envs/` directories are removed to save space

+4. Preserve all dynamic libraries:
+   - All `.dylib`, `.so`, `.dll` files are preserved
+   - Dynamic libraries are copied to the appropriate locations for PIL
+   - No removal of any shared libraries to ensure all dependencies are available

+5. Remove only static libraries and source maps:
-   - Static libraries (`.a`) and source maps (`.js.map`)
+   - Static libraries (`.a`) and source maps (`.js.map`) are removed
-   - Selectively remove header files (`.h`, `.hpp`) while preserving essential ones
-   - Preserve all dynamic libraries needed by packages

-5. Preserve dynamic library dependencies:
-   - Copy required `.dylibs` files to the appropriate locations
+   - Header files are preserved to maintain compatibility
-   - Ensure PIL and other packages can find their native dependencies
-   - Maintain proper library paths for cross-platform compatibility

-6. Remove unused Python standard library modules:
+6. Remove only non-essential Python standard library modules:
-   - `idlelib`, `turtledemo`, `tkinter`, `ensurepip`, `distutils`, `lib2to3`
+   - Only `idlelib`, `turtledemo`, and `tkinter` are removed
-   - Preserve `unittest` and other modules required by PyTorch
+   - All other modules are preserved to ensure compatibility

 7. Remove Git repositories:
    - All `.git` directories from cloned repositories